nonlocal-lia/microsoft-movie-analysis/README.md

 * Aim to release the movie in May with June as a backup in case of delays.

 ### Limitations and Future Work
-The calculation of the profit ofr each film only included ticket revenue and production budget.
+The calculation of the profit of each film only included ticket revenue and production budget.
 It did not include marketing budget nor did it include any revenues from associate film mechandise.

 Further analysis and research could help

-* Reanalyze profit data with data on marketing budgets
+* Reanalyze profit data with data on marketing budgets and merchandise profits.
 * Investigate whether Microsoft has existing media brands that would fit well with a Sci-Fi film.
 * Investigate sales in the Sci-Fi novel genre and see if any highly selling books would make for a good adaptation.